MushroomFleet/Pan-Vertical-CLI/README.md

 - Check that your output directory exists or can be created 📁
 - Make sure you have write permissions to that location 🔒
 - Verify you have enough disk space 💾

+### 🟠 CUDA Related Issues 🟠

+#### "CUDA modules not available.
+Falling back to CPU processing."

+- Make sure you have an NVIDIA GPU installed in your system
+- Install or update NVIDIA drivers to the latest version
+- Install CUDA Toolkit (version 10.0 or later recommended)
+- Verify the correct cupy version is installed (matches your CUDA version)
+- Run `nvidia-smi` in terminal to check if your GPU is detected

+#### "Error during frame cropping" / "CUDA error"

+- Your GPU might be running out of memory - try processing a shorter video
+- Close other GPU-intensive applications while running Video Panner
+- Try reducing batch size by processing videos one at a time
+- As a last resort, disable CUDA by manually downgrading to `opencv-python` instead of `opencv-contrib-python`

 ## 🤝 Contributing 🤝